xrpx/Offsec/README.md

 The script will store output in a CSV file with filename *shodan_results_timestamp.csv*

+**fingerprintMe.py**: Query ARIN database with partial or full target name to retrieve registered networks.

+Syntax:
+> python3 fingerprintMe.py
+> Enter the search term:

+The script will store output in a CSV file with filename *arin_timestamp.csv*

 **aws_mfa.sh**: Bash wrapper to query AWS using MFA token.
 Useful to interact with cloud environment if token is obtained.

 Syntax: